Wild Ones (Kip Moore album): Critical reception

-Accolades
+Entertainment Weekly ranked Wild Ones number five on their list of the 10 Best Country Albums of 2015.
+The magazine's writer Madison Vain said that Moore's "allegiance to classic rock" throughout the album may have hurt him than help him, noting that even accessible anthems like "Lipstick" and "Come and Get It" carry "too much heft for airplay EP's", but concluded that: "In the end, he may have written his own best defense on the swampy kiss-off "That's Alright With Me" when he growls, "Call me country, call me hippie/A wild cat from Dixie And if you do or don't like what you see/That's alright with me."
+It's more than alright, it rocks."
+Rolling Stone ranked it number six on their list of the 40 Best Country Albums of 2015.
+The magazine's writer Linda Ryan said that Moore's raspy delivery of "blue-collar heartland rock" calls back to Mellencamp's "Jack and Diane" when telling stories about "young rabble-rousers" not caring who judges them.
+She concluded that: "By the time he wraps up the record with the moody "Comeback Kid," he's tapped into the teenage rebel inside his listeners, reassuring underdogs that there's always a second chance."
+In 2017, Billboard contributor Chuck Dauphin placed two tracks from the album on his top 10 list of Moore's best songs: "Running for You" at number two and "I'm to Blame" at number six.

 Commercial performance

 Wild Ones debuted at number four on the Billboard 200 and number two on the Top Country Albums chart with 40,000 equivalent album units; it sold 35,000 copies in its first week, with the remainder of its unit total reflecting the album's streaming activity and track sales.
 On the Billboard 200, it left the top 100 the week of October 3, 2015 and stayed on the chart for four weeks.
 As of July 2016, the album has sold 88,600 copies in the US.
 In Canada, it debuted and peaked at number five on the Canadian Albums chart for the week of September 12.

 Track listing

 Personnel

 Credits adapted from the album's liner notes.